percona/pmm/doc/source/architecture.rst

 PMM Server
 ----------

-*PMM Server* is distributed as a Docker image that you can use to run a container on the machine that will be your central monitoring host.
+*PMM Server* runs on the machine that will be your central monitoring host.
+It is distributed as an appliance via the following:

+* Docker image that you can use to run a container
+* Open Virtual Appliance (OVA) that you can run in VirtualBox or another hypervisor
+* Amazon Machine Image (AMI) that you can run via Amazon Web Services (AWS)

+For more information, see :ref:`run-server`.

-It consists of the following tools:
+*PMM Server* consists of the following tools:

 * **Query Analytics** (QAN) enables you to analyze MySQL query performance over periods of time.